-Unless otherwise provided below, the following table sets forth information regarding beneficial ownership of our common stock as of April 1, 2021 by:
+Unless otherwise provided below, the following table sets forth information regarding beneficial ownership of our common stock as of April 1, 2022 by:

-- each person, or group of affiliated persons, known to us to be the beneficial owner of 5% or more of the outstanding shares of our common stock; - · each of our current directors and nominees for director; - each of our executive officers who served during the year ended December 31, 2020, named in the Summary Compensation table herein, whom, collectively, we refer to as our named executive officers; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, known to us to be the beneficial owner of 5% or more of the outstanding shares of our common stock; - each of our directors and nominees for director as of the date of this Proxy Statement; - each of our executive officers as of the date of this Proxy Statement who served during the year ended December 31, 2021, named in the Summary Compensation table herein, whom, collectively, we refer to as our named executive officers; and - all of our executive officers and directors as of the date of this Proxy Statement as a group.

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock.
-Percentage of beneficial ownership is based on 43,544,995 shares of our common stock outstanding as of April 1, 2021.
-In addition, shares of common stock subject to options or other rights currently exercisable, or exercisable within sixty (60) days of April 1, 2021, are deemed outstanding and beneficially owned for the purpose of computing the percentage beneficially owned by (i) the individual holding such options, warrants or other rights (but not any other individual) and (ii) the directors and executive officers as a group.
+Percentage of beneficial ownership is based on 43,714,891 shares of our common stock outstanding as of April 1, 2022.
+In addition, shares of common stock subject to options or other rights currently exercisable, or exercisable within sixty (60) days of April 1, 2022, are deemed outstanding and beneficially owned for the purpose of computing the percentage beneficially owned by (i) the individual holding such options, warrants or other rights (but not any other individual) and (ii) the directors and executive officers as a group.
 Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
 Except as otherwise set forth below, the address of the beneficial owner is c/o Y-mAbs Therapeutics, Inc., 230 Park Avenue, Suite 3350, New York, New York 10169.